msilvprog7/js-game-engine/README.md

 ## Beta Instructions

 See controls from Alpha.
-Keys are new, lots of sounds and some animations, additional levels, dialogue-collision objects, potions, and sawblades (that can be stopped with spiders).
+Keys are new, lots of sounds and some animations, additional levels, dialogue-collision objects, potions, and sawblades.
+You can stop a sawblade with a spider, which slows enemies.
+There are also states that can exist on the Biomancer, enemies, and animals such as slow, burn, poison, etc. Also, there are animal interactions when wolves attack turtles.
+This forces players to not use the wolf to attack nearby enemies while also trying to blow up rock walls.

 ## Alpha Instructions